sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 As before, default getter method is provided by the topclass, namely :meth:`sage.coding.encoder.Encoder.code`.

-All we have to do know is to implement the methods related to the encoding.
+All we have to do is to implement the methods related to the encoding.
 This implementation changes quite a lot whether we have a generator matrix or not.

 We have a generator matrix